Saudsaad5/Learning-SQL/README.md

 # Learning-SQL
-part of my way to become a full-satck developer
+part of my way to become a full-satck developer. all the files are sql server.